starknet-edu/starknet-accounts/README.md

 ### [MultiCall](./contracts/multicall)

-Now that we have implemented the vanilla ECDSA signing mechanisms lets see what account abstraction can really do.
+Now that we have implemented the vanilla ECDSA signing mechanisms lets see what account abstraction can really do!

 A `multicall` aggregates the results from multiple contract calls.
 This reduces the number of seperate API Client or JSON-RPC requests that need to be sent.
 In addition it acts as an `atomic` invocation where all values are returned for the same block